revgrid/revgrid/etc/revgrid.api.md

     //
     // (undocumented)
     readonly properties: LoadableGridProperties;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@todo" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration refreshProperties(): void;
     // (undocumented)
     registerCellPainter(typeName: string, constructor: CellPainter.Constructor): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration